Thecoder0012/StudentAdministration/README.md

 ```
 ## Optimizations

-What optimizations did you make in your code?
 This was a project created and uploaded couple months ago.
 Today, I have been doing changes in the layout, and greatly optimised the frontend code.

 ## Tech Stack